jn89b/journal_log/school_grant/thoughts.md

 - Parafoil guidance and navigation
     - Once deployed the parafoil must be able to guide itself to the target landing location with wind considerations
     - It must track its target utilizing low cost navigation strategies (can't stick a Jetson Orin with expensive cameras on the system)

+    # Notes
+    - Grant
+        - Hot takes
+        - Gaps
+        - What to do